S.F. Barnes (England/Staffordshire/Porthill)

 The professionals in this era included Scott Hookey, a big hitting Aussie who by virtue of his performances has become a legend within the club.
 Not least on account of a partnership of 104 in 10 overs with Andy Wagg.
 Andy scored one!
 Gordon Parsons, the Leicester seamer, also joined the club for several seasons as did Matthew Mott, an eighteen year old Australian batsman who broke the league record by scoring over 1100 runs in a season.
 Not surprisingly he was snapped up by Glamorgan as a club coach.

 In more recent times professionals at the club have continued to please the crowds and show their worth, Sukvinder Singh had a 3 year stay at the club from 95-97 taking 192 wickets at 13.8 and averaging 36 with the bat, Staffordshire lad David Boden who played for Gloucestershire , Essex and Middlesex was pro in 98 and took 51 wickets at 13.61 and contributing 300 runs as well a club favourite on the field and in the bar!.Mo Hussain who is well known around the league who proved himself as a prolific bowler over the years with his clever spin bowling was pro in 99 before moving on he took 47 wickets at 17.53 but he also averaged 40 with the bat compiling 816 runs that year he was followed by Jaiswant Rai in 2000 but the year after Porthill secured a top signing in Claude Henderson the South African had 2 great years at the club taking 51 wickets in 2001 at 16.5 and 65 in 2002 at 11.8 he also averaged 57.4 with the bat over the 2 years, a great player.Young Pakistani international Imran Farhat followed in 2003 hitting 618 runs and taking 37 wickets at 24.3.
 In 2004 the club turned to another South African Pierre "Jiggy" Joubert the all rounder took 41 wickets at 17 and amassed 710 runs averaging 39.4.
 Joghvinder Sharma was pro in 2005 and averaged 33 with the bat and who could forget Ryan Nurse a fiery West Indian who loved a real battle with many batsmen, often resorting to the well known West Indian tactic of a real good bouncer!
 Nurse during 2 years (06/07) took 107 wickets at 17.8 and averaged 41 with the bat which would have been aggressive runs if you watched him play! the legend that is Fazl E Akbar (a very skilful Pakistani opening bowler who’s first test victim was Gary Kirsten!) came to the club as professional in 2008 and proceeded to blow batsmen away week after week and is still regarded by many of the top league batsmen as the best bowler they ever faced Akbar's figures are quite remarkable he took a staggering 156 wickets in 2 years at an average of 9.15! with a best return of 8 fer 29, so you can see why he is so fondly remembered he used to say to his skipper Neil Ellsmore "this guy 3 balls" and usually it was with the 3rd ball that the batsman would be making his way back to the pavilion. other professionals have followed including New Zealand International Ian Butler (Butts) a quality player, who brought with him a new professionalism to the club and led by example, a great guy.
-Others to mention are Saeed Anwar jnr a top batsman who regularly complied big scores and Rao Iftikar Anjum who was with us in 2013/14/15 after impressing as a stand in a few years before, a real nice guy who took 189 wickets during his stay at 17.58 and adding 1807 runs at an average of 29 with a best of 7 fer 47.
-In 2016 Marcello Piedt joined at was a major factor in galvanising the team and leading the charge to the Premier League title a fiery character who played hard he finished with 40 wickets at 15.8 and contributed 297 runs at 19.8, Marcello was a top fielder as well taking some memorable catches and his fielding on the square of his own bowling was great to watch.
+Others to mention are Saeed Anwar jnr a top batsman who regularly complied big scores, Fahad Masood with 59 wickets at 15.4, and Rao Iftikar Anjum who was with us in 2013/14/15 after impressing as a stand in a few years before, a real nice guy who took 189 wickets during his stay at 17.58 and adding 1807 runs at an average of 29 with a best of 7 fer 47.
+In 2016 Marcello Piedt joined at was a major factor in galvanising the team and leading the charge to the Premier League title a fiery character on the field who played hard, he finished with 40 wickets at 15.8 and contributed 297 runs at 19.8, Marcello was a top fielder as well taking some memorable catches and his fielding on the square of his own bowling was great to watch.

 The club are proud to have seen “one of their own” make it into the first class game with Ben Cotton signing professional terms with Derbyshire CCC, a strapping lad who bowls his heart out whenever he crosses the rope, and not a bad bat either!
 None more so when he played for the 1st x11 in the season decider at the Old County Ground in the late summer of 2016 to help bring home the first league title since 1949 under the guidance of current captain Danny Hancock, on the last day of the season.
 Ben progressed through the junior ranks at Porthill Park and also with Staffordshire Cricket Board playing all age groups and is still a massive part of the club, down to earth and a great role model to young cricketers.